Australian grown rice

 Australian rice is grown in the Murrumbidgee and Murray Valleys of south-western New South Wales, with small areas of rice grown in adjacent areas of northern Victoria.
-Rice growing is concentrated in this region due to the large areas of flat land, suitable clay-based soils, availability of water, rice storage and milling infrastructure in or near the regional towns, and is relatively close to the Port of Melbourne, which is one of the main Ports Australian Rice is exported from.See More
+Rice growing is concentrated in this region due to the large areas of flat land, suitable clay-based soils, availability of water, rice storage and milling infrastructure.
+These areas are relatively close to the Port of Melbourne, one of the main ports from which Australian Rice is exported.See More

 Rice production in Australia